ElenaGramellini/LArIATSimpleGen/README.md

       > XYMomentumGenTTree.py

 in the same folder where simpleGen.root is.
 This step is going to take quite a while...
-To generate ~360000 events with correct XY and P, you need to throw about 200000000 tries and it take ~4 hrs
-This setp will produce a root file called "GeneratedEvents.root" This file contains a TTree with the generated events.
+To generate ~360000 events with correct XY and P, you need to throw about 200000000 tries and it take ~4 hrs.
+This setp will produce a root file called "GeneratedEvents.root".
+This file contains a TTree with the generated events.
 The variables stored in the TTree are: momentumTot, momentumX, momentumY, momentumZ, theta, phi, WC4X, WC4Y

 5. Transform the TTree to a HEPEvt format (so it can be read by a LArSoft module)